Classic Galapagos: Southern Islands (Grand Queen Beatriz)

 Accommodation: M/Y Grand Queen Beatriz

-Afterwards, head up into the highlands for a total change of scenery.
-Beginning at the coast you'll travel across Santa Cruz through the agricultural region and into the misty forests, with the walk taking about 45 minutes.
-This is a lush humid zone containing miconia bushes, scalesia and inactive volcanic cones.
-Santa Cruz has more endemic plants than any of the other islands, and you are likely to see Galapagos giant tortoises in their natural habitat and perhaps even the bright red feathers of a vermillion flycatcher!
+Wake up in Isla Santa Cruz – the second-largest island in the Galapagos.
+The small town of Puerto Ayora is the economic centre of the archipelago, and home to the Charles Darwin Research Station – as well as undertaking vital conservation work, the station also makes for interesting exploration and offers an opportunity to see giant tortoises.
+You may also be able to observe the baby tortoises and land iguanas!
+After your visit, head up into the highlands for a change of scenery.
+Beginning at the coast, you'll travel across Santa Cruz through the agricultural region and into the misty forests.
+This is a lush, humid zone containing miconia bushes, scalesia and inactive volcanic cones.
+Santa Cruz has more endemic plants than any of the other islands and you’re likely to see Galapagos giant tortoises in their natural habitat, and maybe even the bright red feathers of a vermillion flycatcher!

 Included Activities: